DoctorDerek/doctor-derek/README.md

 - `0.4.0` Redirected / to /1 with SSR via getStaticProps
 - `0.5.0` Highlight active Pokémon & current page number
 - `0.6.0` Improve display of sidebar for edge case #151
+- `0.7.0` Correct behavior of Prev and Next page buttons